 Grocery stores in Michigan are now able to sell liquor thanks to a new law that allows them to apply for a secondary liquor license.
-This means that not only can these stores sell the usual grocery items, but they can also sell and right at the gas station on the same property.
+This means that not only can these stores sell the usual grocery items, but they can also sell beer and wine right at the gas station on the same property.

 This change in the law is significant for both grocery stores and gas stations, as it opens up new opportunities for increased business.
 Summer road trips are a popular time for people to hit the road and stop at gas stations along the way.
 By offering beer and wine in addition to gas and other convenience items, these establishments can attract even more customers and boost their sales.